-Poland, officially the Republic of Poland, is a country in Central Europe, bordered by Germany to the West, Czech Republic and Slovakia to the South and Ukraine, Belarus, Lithuania and Kaliningrad Oblast to the East.
-Poland’s north border is lined by the 528-kilometer coast of The Baltic Sea.
+Poland, officially the Republic of Poland, is a country in Central Europe, bordered by Germany to the West, Czech Republic and Slovakia to the South, Ukraine and Belarus to the East, and Kaliningrad Oblast (Russia exclave) and Lithuania to the North.
+Poland’s north border is also lined by the 528-kilometer coast of The Baltic Sea.

 Poland has been a member of NATO since 1999, the European Union since 2004 and, in 2007, Poland joined the Schengen Area.